sebpardo/ebird-hotspot-leaflet/README.md

 This code  provides the [`ebirdchart`](ebirdchart.R) function for [R](http://r-project.org) which downloads the bar chart data provided by [eBird](http://www.ebird.org) though their website.
 The function `ebirdchart` does not query eBird's API interface the way the functions in [`rebird`](https://github.com/ropensci/rebird) do; instead it uses the URL-based interface in eBird's [Hotspot Explorer](http://ebird.org/ebird/hotspots) details pages (example [here](http://ebird.org/ebird/canada/GuideMe?cmd=decisionPage&getLocations=hotspots&hotspots=L196159&yr=all&m=)).
+Using the URL interface allows for extracting hotspot summary data across all years for which eBird has records.
+On the other hand, the API interface provides much more detailed data, but only for recent sightings.

-This repository also provides code to manipulates the output from `ebirchart` to create a leaflet template in LaTeX without having to fuss over about formatting a LaTeX table into it.
+This repository also provides code to manipulates the output from `ebirdchart` to create a leaflet template in LaTeX without having to fuss over about formatting a LaTeX table into it.

 As an example I use the [Vancouver--Trout Lake (John Hendry Park)](http://ebird.org/ebird/canada/GuideMe?cmd=decisionPage&getLocations=hotspots&hotspots=L196159&yr=all&m=) hotspot.